 This is the best drone if you want to learn coding as well as flying, as you play with your quadcopter.
 This has the same specifications as the Ryze Tello and the Ryze Tello Iron Man – but this version allows you to program with commands using multiple languages.
 The original Ryze Tello will allow you to program Scratch and DroneBlocks – but this EDU version also lets you us Python and Swift programing languages; that's great for would-be coders.
 If you know others with the same drone, you can even program Tello EDUs to move in a swarm – and put on synchronized aerobatic displays.
 Another benefit of the EDU is that it comes with Mission Pads – patterned cards, that the drone can be programmed to recognize with its onboard camera, and then perform a precoded maneuver.

-OK, strictly speaking, DJI Mavic Mini isn’t a ‘toy’, though there are some who don’t understand the regulations who think ‘lightweight’ and ‘toy’ are interchangeable terms.
+OK, strictly speaking, this updated version of the DJI Mavic Mini isn’t a ‘toy’, though there are some who don’t understand the regulations who think ‘lightweight’ and ‘toy’ are interchangeable terms.

-This is was DJI’s first stab at a sub-250g drone (the weight which is a cut off for registration in the USA & China, and a tier in the EU and UK).
+Importantly, this is a sub-250g drone - so just under the weight which is a cut off for registration in the USA & China, and a tier in the EU and UK.
 Frankly, it’s a brilliant job.
 For older kids with smartphones (or adults who haven’t quite grown up), this drone has the same basic components and flight time as more expensive pro drones.
 It can also record 2.7K video and 4000 x 3000 pixel JPEGs to a MicroSD card and, since the lens is stabilized, the results are streets ahead of other toys.

 If you’re buying this, you’re buying a real flying camera as a serious gift; it can even capture automated flights for orbiting video selfies so you might be giving the recipient’s social media a boost too.
 You can also equip it with all kinds of extra features.
 In fact there is only one drone better on this list, and they’re closely related…